phani-training/Starmark-Training/Dotnet Programming/CompleteDotnetTraining/ReadMe.md

 - Static constructors cannot be parameterized.
 U cannot access specifier to it.
 - It is implicitly invoked by the .NET when the first reference of any static member of the class is made.
 - It is called once and only once for the execution of the program.

+# Collections in .NET
+- Collections are a bunch of classes created to resolve the issues with Arrays.
+- All the limitations of the Arrays are resolved using the Collection Classes.
+- Collection classes are available in 2 variations: Generic and NonGeneric.
+- NonGeneric are the oldest form of collections, almost obselete but is still available in the .NET Frameworks for backward compatibility and certain scenarios.
+- Generics came in .NET 2.0.(2005).
+- System.Collections is the namespace for the classes related to Non Generic Collections.
+- Data is stored in Collections as objects, so the data will be boxed and unboxed every time U R accessing it, there by reducing the performance of the Collection.
+It is sometimes unsafe as U can store any kind of data in it.
+- Dictionary stores the data in the form of key-value pairs very similar to MAP of STL.
+- ArrayList and HashTable are the important classes of System.Collections Namespace.

+# Generic Collections
+- Generics are called as Type safe Collection Classes.
+- Here the data is stored in the data structure as specific types, so no boxing or unboxing is required, performancewise it is faster, hense called as TYPE SAFE COLLECTIONS.
+- List is an extension of ArrayList, as both of them behave in the same manner.
+Both implement a same set of interfaces.
+IList<T> -> IList ->ICollection ->IEnumerable.
+- List allows data to be added anywhere in the Collection.
+Add, Insert, InsertRange are the APIs
+- Find, FindAll are the methods used to search items in the collection.
+- Remove and RemoveAt is used to remove Items in the Collection.
+- HashSet<T> works similar to List<T> in creating objects, but will store only unique data in it.
+- For Custom objects to be stored in HashSet<T>, the class of that object must override GetHashCode() and Equals methods to define the uniquness of the object.
+- Dictionary<K,V> stores the data in the form of Key-Value pairs.
+- SortedList<K,V> stores the data like Dictionary but are sorted based on the IComparable implementation of the Key.
+- SortedDictionary<K, V> store the key/value pairs in the sorted form and the sorting is done on the key using the Default comparison.
+- We implement IComparable<T> interface for our Entity class to allow comparing of our objects.
+- We can implement IComparer<T> interface in another class to define the comparison on multiple conditions.
+- Comparing objects help in sorting implementation for our Entity classes.

+#### Custom Collections
+- A collection class is one that implements an interface called IEnumerable.
+If an object of the class is usable in a foreach statement, then the class is a collection class.
+- IEnumerable has a method called GetEnumerator which returns an IEnumerator object.
+- IEnumerator has members to iterate next element while accessing the Current element.
+- We use <b>indexers</b> to provide [] support to the Class.
+This makes the object usable like an Array and using [] operator to access it by index or any other kind.

+# Serialization
+- Serialization is a process of saving the state of the object(The object itself) to the source(File, Memory or another process).
+- Hibernation, Loading of Apps on Freeze are some of the instances where we use serialization.
+For major IPC, old Apps used Serialization as the method.
+- In .NET, we have 3 Different ways of serialization:
+- BinarySerialization: For Windows only
+- Xml Serialization: For Windows and Services
+- SOAP Serialization: For Multiple platforms.
+- For any serialization there are 3 points to work out:
+- What to serialize(Objects of .NET Classes which has an attribute Serializable),
+- Where to Serialize(File, Memory, Process) and
+- How to Serialize(Serialization format: Binary or xml or SOAP.
+- Any object that has to be binary serialized, must have their class declaration have an attribute Serializable.
+- Attributes are optional Properties in .NET.
+Similar to Anotations.
+- For XML serialization, U should have ur classes as public.
+- For Soap Serialization, U should reference the DLL called System.Runtime.Serialization.Formatters.Soap.dll.
+It works very similar to XML serialization but for the format of the data will be based on SOAP ENVELOPE.
+Soap Serialization was used for XML Web services cross platform data transfer.